automatictester/exp/java/cryptography/readme.md

 ### Keyed Hashing

+- To a degree similar to hash function, but MAC uses a secret key while hash function does not
 - T = MAC ( K, M ), where T stands for tag
 - Benefits of MAC:
   - Integrity - without key, data cannot be changed in a way that attached tag remains valid